at062084/COVID-19-Austria/README.md

 ### ./bmsgpk/data/COVID-19-austria.info.csv
 - Contains AT wide data for 'hospitalized, seriouslyIll, intensiveCare, mildlyIll' plus Tested,Confirmed,Deaths from COVID-19-austria.csv (from 2020-03-24, extracted from info.sozialministerium.at)
+- info no longer available as of 2020-03-26.
+Substituted by below data

+### ./bmsgpk/data/COVID-19-austria.hospital.csv
+- Contains Bundesland specific data for 'hospitalized, intensiveCare' (from 2020-03-26, extracted from new page linked form info.sozialministerium.at)

 ## jhucsse - John Hopkins University - Center for Systems Science and Engineering
 Data published by the John Hopkins University, slightly polished.